pukinidev/pukinidev/README.md

 <h2 align="left">Hi 👋!
-My name is Valeria and I'm a System's and Computing Engineer Student from la Universidad de los Andes.</h2>
+My name is Valeria and I'm a System's and Computing Engineer Undergraduate Student from la Universidad de los Andes.</h2>

 ###